 Receivables and payables are stated with the amount of GST included.
-The net amount of GST recoverable from, or payable to, the ATO is included as a current asset or liability in the statement of financial position.
+The net amount of GST recoverable from, or payable to, the ATO is included as a current asset or liability in the balance sheet.

 Cash flows are included in the statement of cash flows on a gross basis.
 The GST components of cash flows arising from investing and financing activities which are recoverable from, or payable to, the ATO are classified as operating cash flows.